-Besides the fact that homemade bread is so much cheaper to make, the health benefits of homemade bread vs store bought are amazingly different.
-There are only a few ingredients in homemade bread vs store bought bread with ingredients we can’t even pronounce!
+Besides the fact that these bread recipes are so cheap to make, the health benefits of homemade bread vs store bought are amazingly different.
 I’m also not quite sure there is a better smell than homemade bread in the oven, am I right?

 You can easily make homemade bread at home on a weekly basis with either a bread machine or a KitchenAid mixer with dough hook.
 Nowadays, there are so many easy ways to knead bread while you are doing other things.
 Even if you use the mixer, you just mix up the dough and then pop it out to rise and then bake in a pan.
 So easy!